ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 ### 4. Seasonality in Orders

-To understand seasonal purchasing patterns, we analyze product purchase variation with:
+To understand seasonal purchasing patterns, I analyze product purchase variation with:
 - **Hour of the day**
 - **Day of the week**
 - **Week of the year:** not directly available in this dataset.
 However, a proxy can be inferred from the `days since prior order` column to approximate yearly buying trends.